mathias-mrsn/snowcrash/level14/README.md

 (gdb) n
 Single stepping until exit from function main, which has no line number information.
-Check flag.Here is your token : 7QiHafiNa3HVozsaXkawuYrTstxbpABHD8CPnHJ
-0xb7e454d3 in __libc_start_main () from /lib/i386-linux-gnu/libc.so.6
+Check flag.
+Here is your token: 7QiHafiNa3HVozsaXkawuYrTstxbpABHD8CPnHJ 0xb7e454d3 in __libc_start_main () from /lib/i386-linux-gnu/libc.so.6
 ```